JonathanWilbur/asn1-d/documentation/security.md

 Again, with the other infinite recursion / stack overflow bugs mentioned above, this one does not really relate to my code, because my code does not recurse.

-However, it is possible to encode indefinite-length encoded elements in other indefinite-length elements, which would *require* recursion to determine the length, so I definitely need to review my code for this possibility.
+~~However, it is possible to encode indefinite-length encoded elements in other indefinite-length elements, which would *require* recursion to determine the length, so I definitely need to review my code for this possibility.~~

-- [ ] Make sure IL elements can contain other IL elements.
+~~Make sure IL elements can contain other IL elements.~~
+_NOTE: This looks like this is going to be a problem, because my code does not parse indefinite-length items totally correctly...
+Or is it?
+X.690 just says that IL ends with the double null; nothing else._

 ### CVE-2009-3877